Ev3rlasting/Tangible-Puzzle/README.md

 ## Playing Scenario
 ![Scenario](http://i.imgur.com/UxKoyV6.jpg "Scenario")

 A player is playing with the system.
-She can see the manipulations done both by herself and on the other side on the screen.
+She can see the manipulations done both by herself and by the other side on the screen.

 ![Scenario](http://i.imgur.com/KSUmkq0.png "Scenario")